-We'd be lying if we said that dandruff and scalp itchiness weren't a bit frustrating.
+We'd be lying if we said that dandruff and scalp itchiness weren't frustrating.
 We liken it to the rather unfortunate scenario of noticing pesto in our teeth mid-date—unavoidable, but something we'd rather avoid.
 And while we know we shouldn't let an innocent sprinkling of flakes on our favorite black sweater send us into a tailspin, a dry, flaky scalp can be a downer.

 However, as annoying as dandruff is, it's one of those pesky situations that at one point or another happens to just about everyone.
-According to dermatologist Elizabeth Tanzi, MD, the founder and director of Capital Laser & Skin Care, there's not a lot you can do to actually prevent it—especially when fall and winter's cooler temperatures come around.
+According to dermatologist Elizabeth Tanzi, MD, the founder and director of Capital Laser and Skin Care, there's not a lot you can do to actually prevent it—especially when fall and winter's cooler temperatures come around.
 She notes that the frigid air will exacerbate a dry, flaky scalp.

 "Seborrheic dermatitis (dandruff) is an inflammatory condition of the scalp that is very common," adds board certified dermatologist Hadley King, MD.
 Common symptoms are redness, itchiness, and flakes on the scalp or other areas like the eyebrows and ears.
 The key, as it turns out, is all in how you manage it.
 "For mild dandruff, try cleansing daily with a gentle shampoo to reduce oil and skin cell buildup," says certified trichologist Gretchen Friese.

 In the meantime, we have some suggestions featuring our favorite, tried-and-true remedies for a dry, flaky scalp.
 Keep reading for the expert-approved methods that never fail to save our skin.